Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

-Cayo Jutías is the best beach in Cuba from all what we saw.
-It’s wild, remote, full of life… Its turquoise waters turn pink at sunset, although that is something not many people know.
+Cayo Jutías is the best beach in Cuba amongst all of what we saw.
+It’s wild, remote, full of life… Its turquoise waters turn pink at sunset, something that not many people know about.
 Its white sand is overwhelming at first glance.
-Paradise for those who know where to look for it.
-And from now on, for everyone who reads this post.
+A Paradise for those who know where to look for it, and one of the most beautiful places to visit in Cuba.

-BUT, WHAT IS A CAYO?
+BUT, WHAT IS A CAYO (KEY)?

-During travel arrangements we considered whether to go to this island or to Cayo Levisa.
+While arranging our travels, we considered whether to go to this island or to Cayo Levisa.
 Both are accessible from Viñales.

 HOW TO GET TO CAYO JUTiAS

 Despite having booked a round trip, something inside me knew that we would not return with the taxi driver at 6.
-I smelled the adventure, even though Dani had already resigned himself to missing the sunset.
+I smelled an adventure, even though Dani had already resigned himself to missing the sunset.

 Top things to do in cayo jutías – THE best BEACH IN CUBA